prophile/srobo-roles/head-warden.md

 * To take decisions about the appropriate response to any incidents that may arise and issue instructions over the radio link and -- if necessary -- the PA system,
-* To issue an order to evacuate the building if he or she deems it necessary,
+* To issue an general evacuation order if he or she deems it necessary,
 * To alter the day's schedule as necessary.